mikethemelanson/mikethemelanson/hug/mikethemelanson-HUG.md

 ### How do you like to get feedback?
 * *Tell us the modes, means, timing, approach, and level of detail you like to see others employ when giving you feedback, and why that's so.*
 * I like direct feedback, as hinting, indirect feedback can feel like passive aggressiveness.
+* If we're talking about feedback when you're editing: I'm open to all questions, suggestions, and feedback in comments, Slack, or a call - whatever works best for you.
+Feel free to directly edit using "suggested changes" so I can see the edits easily.